ManviGuleria/Coffee-Chain-Dashboard/README.md

 # Coffee-Chain-Dashboard
-🚀 Excited to share my latest project on LinkedIn! 🚀 I've been working on a Netflix Data Analysis Dashboard and am excited to finally share it.
+🚀 Excited to share my latest project ! 🚀
+I've been working on a Netflix Data Analysis Dashboard and am excited to finally share it.
 Here's a quick overview:
 🔹 Project Description: This dashboard provides an in-depth analysis of Netflix's content library.
 It visualizes data on movie and TV show trends, ratings, geographic distribution, and genre popularity.
 🔹 Key features: